Resources for Teaching Race and Ethnicity, Immigration, and Marginality in Classical Antiquity

 Slavery, Prostitutes, and Convicts: Writing the History of the Outcast (Spring 2018; by Sarah Bond): This course looks at how we understand, construct, and depict the stories of marginalized persons from classical antiquity to the 21st century.
 Throughout the semester, we will compare autobiographical narratives—of slaves, prostitutes, convicted criminals, traitors, and other marginalized persons—with the depiction of these individuals in film, literature, inscriptions, manuscripts, and pop culture.
 Can those with privilege ever truly achieve an understanding of those oppressed by society?
 What are the common perceptions of these individuals and why were they perpetuated by the elites?

-Gender and Sexuality in Antiquity (by Rebecca Kennedy): Includes a unit on ethnosexuality and foreigness.
+Gender and Sexuality in Antiquity (by Rebecca Kennedy): Includes units on ethnosexuality and foreignness.

 Modules"American Pie: Leadership and Identity" by Rebecca Kennedy in Ancient Leadership in the Era of Trump: 1-2 week module for use in making connections between ancient texts and their modern interpretations and applications regarding issue of race and racism.
 This module was created for inclusion in an online course developed by Norman Sandridge (Howard University).
 Topics include: Defining Race and Ethnicity in Antiquity, "What is Western Civilization?", "What is 'Eastern' Civilization?", "Genetic Purity in Antiquity and Today," "Whiteness" and "The Polychromy Debate."